Bronze Age Europe: Western Europe

 The Atlantic Bronze Age is a cultural complex of the Bronze Age period of approximately 1300–700 BC that includes different cultures in Portugal, Andalusia, Galicia, France, Britain, and Ireland and is marked by economic and cultural exchange that led to the high degree of cultural similarity exhibited by coastal communities, including the frequent use of stones as chevaux-de-frise, the establishment of cliff castles, or the domestic architecture sometimes characterized by the round houses.
 Commercial contacts extended from Sweden and Denmark to the Mediterranean.
 The period was defined by a number of distinct regional centres of metal production, unified by a regular maritime exchange of some of their products.
 The major centres were southern England and Ireland, north-western France, and western Iberia.

 The Bronze Age in Ireland commenced in the centuries around 2000 BC when copper was alloyed with tin and used to manufacture Ballybeg type flat axes and associated metalwork.
 The preceding period is known as the Copper Age and is characterised by the production of flat axes, daggers, halberds and awls in copper.
 The rich copper ores of Tipperary, Kerry and west Cork provided the needed raw material.
 The period is divided into three phases: Early Bronze Age 2000–1500 BC; Middle Bronze Age 1500–1200 BC and Late Bronze Age 1200–c.
 500 BC.
 Ireland is also known for a relatively large number of Early Bronze Age burials.

-Bronze Age archaeological cultures in Southeast Europe include:
+Bronze Age archaeological cultures in Western Europe include: